CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

   - If your BOSH deployment is not yet complete, leave your browser tab open to continue to monitor the deployment status and open a new tab and connect to the Ops Manager UI so that you have 2 active browser sessions.
 Use the 2nd Ops Manager connection to complete the following step

 3.3.1 Log into the Ops Manager UI, Click `Import a Product`, select the Pivotal Container Service binary file.
 This is the final step of the phase 1 lab, when you resume with the phase 2 installation lab you will complete the PKS installation

+Note: In the nested example lab, it takes ~10 minutes to import the PKS tile

 <details><summary>Screenshot 3.2.1.1 </summary>
 <img src="Images/2018-10-22-01-34-24.png">